brendonguedes/vtex-snippets/README.md

-# vtex-snippets
+# VTEX IO SNIPPETS

 This project aims to have a set of Snippets and shortcuts for creating [VTEX IO Store Framework](https://developers.vtex.com/vtex-developer-docs/docs/overview-5).
 <br>

+## Requirements

+The extension will be activated when working on .jsonc files

 ## Current snippets